 Usage

-The base of the numerical set oriented methods of this framework are BoxSet
+The base of the set oriented framework are BoxSet

-(the discretization of a map).
-Thus, in the following, we will have a closer look at the two and other useful things to know when using GAIO.jl.
+s (as a discretization of a map).
+In the following, we will have a closer look at the two concepts and other useful things to know when using GAIO.jl.

 To create a Box